 B. Context of Related Passages

 The OT has two overt parallel accounts of the events in Exod 32 and several more covert allusions.
-Moses’s recollection in Deut 9:8–29 is much shorter than the Exodus account, more concerned in its context with a bigger picture (Johnstone, Exodus 20–40).
+Moses’s recollection in Deut 9:8–29 is much shorter than the Exodus account, more concerned in its context with a bigger picture (Johnstone).
 It adds Moses’s forty days’ prostration and intercession before Yahweh, and thus emphasizes Moses’s mediation (Dozeman).

 Ps 106:19–23 tells the story against the bigger picture of Exodus and OT faith: